tre3p/home-fileserver/README.md

 ## Launch

-For now, docker-compose not working.
-Gonna be here soon
+For now, docker-compose not working, gonna be updated soon.